UBC-Geography/computing-resources/cloud-computing/README.md

 particularly useful for the following use cases:

 - Hosting a PostgreSQL database with PostGIS
-- Running a web service with software like GeoServer, GeoNode, Ushahidi, or QGIS server.
+- Running a web service with software like GeoServer, GeoNode, Ushahidi, uMap (OpenStreetMap), or QGIS server.
 - Developing dynamic digital exhibits or publications with Omeka and/or Scalar.

 Again, when working with persistent VMs, consider any implications that may come